-This Syndicated News page contains articles for the last 30 days from a variety of news feeds related to the European Research Area.
+This Syndicated News page (News from across the EU) contains articles for the last 20 days from a variety of news feeds related to the European Research and Innovation.
 The list of articles is refreshed every 15 minutes so you can be sure of the latest information.

 Click the following link to view the sources used on this page.